Sarah Alexander: Other work

-Alexander has contributed to the BBC charity telethon Comic Relief, appearing in 2001 as a judge based on Nicki Chapman in a parody of Popstars, in 2003 as Liza Goddard in a spoof of Blankety Blank, and in 2005 in a celebrity version of University Challenge.
+Alexander has contributed to the BBC charity telethon Comic Relief, appearing in 2001 as a judge based on Nicki Chapman in a parody of Popstars, in 2003 as Liza Goddard in a spoof of Blankety Blank, and, in 2005, in a celebrity version of University Challenge.
+Since 2021, she has contributed to Mark Steel's podcast "What the F*** Is Going On?", appearing in sketches as "woman overheard in cafe", "tory MP Nadine Boris", and "phone-in show caller".

 Personal life

-In 2001, Alexander was in a relationship with actor Gerald Harper.
-In 2002 she began a new relationship with writer and actor Peter Serafinowicz.
-Alexander later married Serafinowicz, and the couple have a son and daughter together.
-She appeared in both series of Look Around You, which Serafinowicz co-created and starred in, as well as O!News, his internet spoof of E!
+In 2001, aged 30, Alexander began a relationship with 72-year-old actor Gerald Harper.
+The following year, she left him for actor Peter Serafinowicz, whom she later married.
+They live in west London and have two children together.
+She appeared in both series of Look Around You, which Serafinowicz co-created and starred in, as well as O!News, his parody of E!
 News.